6 Ways to Boost Industrial Automation with a Machine Vision Solution

 3. Enhance quality control with 3D vision

-This allows them to detect surface defects with higher accuracy and reliability, ensure products meet specific requirements and classify them based on specific attributes.
+This allows them to detect surface defects with higher accuracy and reliability.
+Therefore, ensuring products meet specific requirements and classify them based on specific attributes.

 Businesses can use this information to detect errors early, reduce the risk of faulty products reaching the market and even compare the product with the 3D model or CAD design to ensure it meets specifications.